 Just to clarify, I won’t be sporting my Darth Vader jumper, because I have a new Christmas jumper that features Chewbacca, and some fairy lights that actually light up.
 Naturally I thought it would be the ideal attire to be wearing for a meet with the Dark Lord.
 He’s such a fantastic meet and greet experience and this added element of festive fun can only make it even better, right?

 It’s no sceret that Phantom Manor will be closing down early in 2018, for a very long refurbishment, the details of which are still unknown, for now.
 It definitely needs it, as it’s looking a bit tired these days, expecially in comparison to the recently improved Pirates of the Caribbean and Star Tours, to name but a few.
 So although I welcome whatever improvements they have in store, it’ll be a big loss to have it closed for so long, and so this will be our chance to say goodbye, or maybe see you soon would be more appropriate.

 Cheyenne Texas Room

 I adore Hotel Cheyenne, as you no doubt know, and the recently introduced Texas Rooms are just perfection.
-Now I get to show them off to Denise and Lucas, who share my love for Hotel Cheyenne, but haven’t yet stayed in the Toy Story Tastic new rooms.
+Now I get to show them off to my family, who share my love for Hotel Cheyenne, but haven’t yet stayed in the Toy Story Tastic new rooms.
 There’s nowhere else I’d rather wake up each moring and return to each night whilst in Disneyland Paris.